 Every Rotarian, Every Year encourages Rotary members to support The Rotary Foundation by making personal contributions.
 To simplify giving for members, many club leaders use the Rotary Foundation Multiple Donor Form to send the contributions of many individuals together while having each person credited separately.
 Submitting contributions this way also generates individual tax receipts where applicable.
 The person who completes the multiple donor form affirms that the donors did not receive anything in exchange for their contributions and that they are eligible to receive a charitable tax benefit where applicable.

 Here are some other suggestions for submitting contributions:

 - Double-check the donor names and amounts. - Acknowledge the donation and include the amount donated when you do so.
 Make sure that donors know what they have contributed and that they will be receiving a tax receipt (where applicable). - Provide donor identification numbers so donors are properly credited for their gifts.
-For help obtaining this information numbers, contact rotarysupportcenter@rotary.org. - A charitable contribution is a personal decision with tax implications, and the decision cannot be made without a donor's knowledge or involvement.
-The multiple donor form is not the appropriate means to make a gift to surprise, thank, or honor someone. - In some countries, such as the United States, tax codes do not permit charitable deductions for donors if they receive a benefit related to their contribution.
-U.S. donors should consult the latest IRS Pub 526-2017 for information. - Proceeds from raffles or games of chance are best submitted to The Rotary Foundation as club contributions, without assigning credit to individual members.
-Assigning credit to the club or district minimizes risk to The Rotary Foundation by avoiding issuance of false tax receipts to individuals.
+For help obtaining this information, contact rotarysupportcenter@rotary.org. - A charitable contribution is a personal decision with tax implications, and the decision cannot be made without a donor's knowledge or involvement.
+Please do not use the multiple donor form if you are making a gift to surprise, thank, or honor someone.
+Instead, please refer to the memorial and tributes gifts section below. - In some countries, such as the United States, tax codes do not permit charitable deductions for donors if they receive a benefit related to their contribution.
+U.S. donors should consult the latest IRS Pub 526 for information. - Proceeds from raffles or games of chance are best submitted to The Rotary Foundation as club contributions, without assigning credit to individual members.
+Assigning credit to the club or district minimizes the chance that tax receipts will be issued to individuals in error.